desokroshan/truckflow-ai/replit.md

 ## Data Flow

 1. **Call Reception**: Customer calls are received via Twilio webhook
+2. **Email Reception**: Customer emails with load information (including PDF attachments) are processed
-2. **Recording Processing**: Audio recordings are transcribed using OpenAI Whisper
+3. **Recording Processing**: Audio recordings are transcribed using OpenAI Whisper
+4. **PDF Processing**: PDF attachments are automatically parsed to extract text content
-3. **Data Extraction**: GPT-4 analyzes transcriptions to extract structured shipping data
+5. **Data Extraction**: GPT-4 analyzes transcriptions, email content, and PDF text to extract structured shipping data
-4. **Load Creation**: System creates load requests with extracted information
+6. **Load Creation**: System creates load requests with extracted information from multiple sources
-5. **Notification**: Owner receives email/SMS notifications for new loads
+7. **Notification**: Owner receives email/SMS notifications for new loads
-6. **Dashboard Review**: Load requests appear in dashboard for approval
+8. **Dashboard Review**: Load requests appear in dashboard for approval
-7. **Assignment**: Approved loads can be assigned to drivers and trucks
+9. **Assignment**: Approved loads can be assigned to drivers and trucks with availability tracking
-8. **Integration**: Data can be synchronized with Google Sheets for record keeping
+10. **Integration**: Data can be synchronized with Google Sheets for record keeping

 ## External Dependencies